mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 of a captain, pilot, navigator, purser, 2 engineers, 3 gunners/drivers and 5 drivers.
 The Glorious Empire adapted their _Hkisyeleaas_ for slave raiding.
 Unfortunate humans were captured by Aslan raiders riding ATVs or air/rafts and thrown into the freezing chambers.
 A fully-stocked
 Slaver can carry more than 1,500 slaves if the captain is willing to cram as many bodies as possible into the low berths; 750 is a 'safe' number.
-Slavers are comparatively lightly armed and have little protection from attackers, so they are normally escorted by more combat- ready ships.
+Slavers are comparatively lightly armed and have little protection from attackers, so they are normally escorted by more combat-ready ships.

 TonsTons Price (Cr.)Price (Cr.)
 HullHull 1,000 Tons 20 Hull — 110,000,000